AndresDuqueAnalytics/epl-vs-laliga-competitiveness/docs/Case_Study_Report.md

 Combined datasets into a unified fact table using UNION ALL All steps were documented to ensure reproducibility and transparency.

+Early exploratory analysis included an interactive Power BI dashboard of EPL performance metrics, which informed subsequent comparative indicators used in the league-level analysis.

 ANALYZE STAGE — Competitiveness Assessment

 The analysis evaluated competitiveness across multiple dimensions, focusing on distribution, variance, and resistance rather than averages or elite dominance.
 Match Outcome Tightness
 La Liga exhibited lower average absolute goal difference and a higher proportion of close matches, indicating tighter match-level outcomes.